Have you ever gotten off a plane, looked down at your swollen legs after flying — and become alarmed at their size?

 - Read the return policy in case the compression socks don’t fit or aren’t comfortable

-- To maintain them at their best, wash in a mesh laundry bag and let them air-dry
+- To maintain them at their best, wash them in a mesh laundry bag and let them air-dry

 Benefits of Compression Socks

-Reduce pain, swelling and inflammation
+- Reduce pain, swelling and inflammation

-Help prevent fluids from pooling in the feet and ankles
+- Help prevent fluids from pooling in the feet and ankles

-Promote increased flow toward the heart
+- Promote increased flow toward the heart

-Help prevent blood clots and embolisms
+- Help prevent blood clots and embolisms

 Lily Trotter Wide-Calf Compression Socks for Women

-The Lily Trotter line of socks comes in a number of great looks and sizes.
 The idea of designed compression socks may sound like an oxymoron but women no longer have to sacrifice fashion for fitness.
 These athletic support socks are made with graduated compression measured at 15-20 mmHg.

 Hi Clasmix Medical Grade Compression Socks for Men & Women

 These knee-highs offer graduated compression at 20-30 mmHg and come in a variety of sizes and colors.
-With more than 40,000 ratings, they are the best seller on Amazon.

 Jobst Unisex Relief Stockings

-These medical grade 20-30 mmHg compression socks come with a closed toe style that offer a roomy toe allowant for those who want extra wiggle room.
-They also come in an open-toe version for even more toe room and in graduated compression at 30-40 mmHg.
+These medical grade 20-30 mmHg compression socks come with a closed-toe style that offers a roomy toe allowance for those who want extra wiggle room.

 Also on MoreTimeToTravel: